Bravely Default

 Starting development as an action role-playing sequel to Final Fantasy: The 4 Heroes of Light, it retained elements from the Final Fantasy series while having its own story and gameplay elements.
 The producer of The 4 Heroes of Light, Tomoya Asano, returned to produce Bravely Default.
 The story's writer was Naotaka Hayashi, who was brought in from 5pb. due to his work on Steins;Gate.
-The characters designs were handled by multiple artists, including art director Akihiko Yoshida and mangaka Atsushi Ōkubo.
+The characters designs were handled by multiple artists, including art director Akihiko Yoshida and manga artist Atsushi Ōkubo.
 The game was influenced by western video games and television series, and individual elements were inspired by aspects of the Dragon Quest series and Higurashi When They Cry.
 The music, composed by Revo of Sound Horizon, was intended to evoke the feelings of classic series such as Dragon Quest and SaGa.

 Bravely Default was announced in September 2011 as part of Nintendo's 2012 lineup for the platform.
 In the run-up to release, multiple demos were developed, and the team adjusted the game using feedback from players.
 For the Sequel was the basis for the overseas release, being localized without any subtitle.
 In both Japan and overseas, Bravely Default met with strong sales and critical acclaim.
 Common praise went to the gameplay's mixture of traditional mechanics and new elements, along with its storyline, graphics and music.
 Main points of criticism were its repetitive late-game stages and elements of its social gameplay.
 Bravely Default spawned multiple media tie-ins and spin-off games.
 A direct sequel, Bravely Second: End Layer, was released in 2015 in Japan and 2016 overseas for the Nintendo 3DS, while another sequel set in a new world, Bravely Default II, was released worldwide in 2021 on the Nintendo Switch.
-The Bravely series has shipped over 3 million copies by November 2021.
+The Bravely series has shipped over 3 million copies as of March 2026.